There is an insidious danger plaguing America, mixing alcohol with opioids.

 One in eight American adults is an alcoholic.
 Overusing alcohol is insidious, given that it’s a part of many social situations.
 There’s the bourbon in a marinade, the meme about drinking wine, the time-honored tradition of a cold beer at the grill.

 However, the side effects of drugs and alcohol start to creep up on you.
 Nausea, headaches, vomiting, binging, blackouts, and more all take their toll.
 Over time, this can result in consequences such as DUIs and liver damage.
+If you or a loved on is mixing these substances then you need to contact a rehab immediately.

 On the other hand, 10.1 million Americans abuse opioids in a given year.
 Many cases of opioid abuse start with innocuous prescriptions provided by doctors to combat pain.